15-Minute Stress Reset That Actually Works (Neuroscientist-Approved)

 This explains why burnout creates both emotional exhaustion and reduced cognitive performance.
 The 15-Minute Reset Ritual directly targets these neurological patterns by activating the parasympathetic nervous system (rest and digest mode) and temporarily interrupting the stress-response cycle.
 While brief interventions can't reverse chronic burnout alone, neuroscience confirms that consistent pattern interruptions can gradually help rewire stress response pathways.

-Before starting: Rate each area 1-10 scale
+Before starting: Rate each area on a 1-10 scale

-Emotional exhaustion: Feeling depleted and drained
+- Emotional exhaustion: Feeling depleted and drained

-Depersonalization: Cynicism and detachment from work
+- Depersonalization: Cynicism and detachment from work

-Reduced accomplishment: Feeling ineffective despite effort
+- Reduced accomplishment: Feeling ineffective despite effort

 The 4-7-8 Breathing Technique: The Reset Ritual's Neurological Foundation